xcarnd/CarND-Path-Planning-Project/Model Documentation.md

 1. For LCL/LCR, the reference speed won't change.
 (Whether it is safe to perform lane change with the reference speed is determined by the cost functions described previously)

 2. For KL, things get a little bit involved.
-When staying with KL, I
+When staying lane, I want to avoid collisions at the best efforts.
+That may requires the ego vehicle decelerate.
+To do this, I first found the nearest leading vehicle who was driving at the same lane as the ego vehicle from the sensor fusion data.
+Next, I predicted the future location in 5 seconds of both the ego vehicle and the nearest vehicle.
+If in the future the two vehicle will get closer than a threshold distance, I will decrease the reference speed until the speed of ego car reach 90% the speed of the target vehicle.

+If no potential collision risk, I will increase the reference speed of the ego vehicle until the reference speed reaches the maximum allowed speed.